The Chief Operating Officer Job Description for Scaling Fintech Firms

 Executing a Precision Search for Executive Leadership

-Partnering with a specialised fintech executive search firm reduces the time to hire by 21 days.
+Partnering with a specialised fintech executive search firm reduces time-to-hire by 21 days.

-Scaling fintech firms require a chief operating officer job description that attracts leaders capable of managing high-growth environments.
+Scaling fintech firms requires a chief operating officer job description that attracts leaders capable of managing high-growth environments.

-Identifying talent with the specific regulatory and operational expertise required for the UK payments sector is difficult due to a 15% shortage in qualified C-suite candidates.
+Identifying talent with the specific regulatory and operational expertise required for the UK payments sector is difficult, given a 15% shortage of qualified C-suite candidates.

 We utilise a database of 10,000+ pre-vetted UK professionals to ensure access to off-market talent.